rediacc/docs/docs/console/features-overview.md

 - Access control

 **Bridges:**
+- **Scope Types**:
+  - Global bridges: Can process tasks from any region
-- Global vs Regional scope
+  - Regional bridges: Limited to specific geographic regions
-- Cloud-managed vs Self-managed
+- **Management Types**:
+  - Cloud-managed: Automatically provisioned and scaled
+  - Self-managed: Deployed on your infrastructure
-- Token management
+- Token management and authentication
-- Authentication reset
-- Machine assignments
+- Machine assignment and load balancing
+- Performance monitoring and health checks

 ### 5. Security Features